Spatial-Angular Attention Network for Light Field Reconstruction: Conclusions

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiography}[{ }]{Gaochang Wu} received the B.S. and M.S. degrees in mechanical engineering from Northeastern University, Shenyang, China, in 2013, and 2015, respectively.
-He is currently working toward Ph.D. degree in control theory and control engineering in Northeastern University, Shenyang, China.
-His current research interests include light field processing, computational photography and deep learning. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Gaochang Wu} received the BE and MS degrees in mechanical engineering in Northeastern University, Shenyang, China, in 2013 and 2015, respectively, and Ph.D. degree in control theory and control engineering in Northeastern University, Shenyang, China in 2020.
+He is currently an associate professor in the State Key Laboratory of Synthetical Automation for Process Industries, Northeastern University.
+His current research interests include image processing, light field processing and deep learning. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Yingqian Wang} received the B.E. degree in electrical engineering from Shandong University (SDU), Jinan, China, in 2016, and the M.E. degree in information and communication engineering from National University of Defense Technology (NUDT), Changsha, China, in 2018.
+He is currently pursuing the Ph.D. degree with the College of Electronic Science and Technology, NUDT.
+His research interests focus on low-level vision, particularly on light field imaging and image super-resolution. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Yebin Liu} received the BE degree from Beijing University of Posts and Telecommunications, China, in 2002, and the PhD degree from the Automation Department, Tsinghua University, Beijing, China, in 2009.
 He has been working as a research fellow at the computer graphics group of the Max Planck Institute for Informatik, Germany, in 2010.
 He is currently an associate professor in Tsinghua University.
 His research areas include computer vision and computer graphics. \end{IEEEbiography}